azagniotov/stubby4j/README.md

 ## Key features

 * Dockerzied.
-Stub out external services in a Docker based micro-service architecture
+Stub out external services in a Docker based micro-service architecture (ARM64 Docker images are also available!)
 * Support for `TLS` protocol versions `1.0`, `1.1`, `1.2` and `1.3`
 * Support for `HTTP/2` over TCP (`h2c`) and `HTTP/2` over TLS (`h2`) on TLS v1.2 or newer using ALPN extension
 * Support for `WebSocket` protocol over `HTTP/1.1` with `TLS` or not